matthew-macgregor/airedale/README.md

 a different approach: generating the password only when you need it.
 There's nothing to store and nothing to be stolen.

-**Attention: Airedale is just a toy program currently and the pseudo-random number generation is not cryptographically secure.
+**Attention: Airedale is a personal project.
+I make no guarantees about its suitability for any purpose or about its stability.**

 ### License